PLAAS is hosted a special seminar on 21 November 2019 to celebrate International World Fisheries Day.

 Human rights, decent life, and transnational fair partnerships lie at the core of the UN’s Sustainable Development Goals (SDGs).
 For small-scale fisheries the SDG goals of no poverty, zero hunger, gender equality, life on, above, and below the ocean and life on land (next to the ocean, lake, and rivers) are all important and necessary—but it is not sufficient.
 In the SDGs there is a stronger focus on equity—but the poor, marginalised, and vulnerable small-scale fishers in the Sustainable Blue Economy space aren’t experiencing this proposed equality.

-At this seminar, PLAAS, the Institute of Social Studies in the Hague, World Wildlife Fund (WWF) and Coastal Links KZN will debate the current struggles and challenges facing small-scale fisheries in and out of the Blue Economy from local, regional and global perspectives.
-We will unpack our understanding of global fisheries politics in contemporary food systems and climate change from the positions of the World Forum of Fisher Peoples (WFFP) and the World Forum of Fish Harvesters and Fish Workers (WFF) through historical and emerging interconnections.
+At this seminar, PLAAS, the Institute of Social Studies in the Hague, World Wildlife Fund (WWF) and Coastal Links KZN debated the current struggles and challenges facing small-scale fisheries in and out of the Blue Economy from local, regional and global perspectives.
+The presenters unpacked the understanding of global fisheries politics in contemporary food systems and climate change from the positions of the World Forum of Fisher Peoples (WFFP) and the World Forum of Fish Harvesters and Fish Workers (WFF) through historical and emerging interconnections.
 The South African small-scale fisheries policy informed international tools like the UN-FAO Voluntary Guidelines on Securing Small-Scale Fisheries and Right to Food, but seems to fail small-scale fishers in South Africa—since politics, economics, transformation, conservation, technology, and our own blue economy strategy, Operation Phakisa, drives fisheries reform in South Africa.